Experian Review 2025: Is the Free Credit Monitoring Service Good? [Tested]

 Screenshot of Experian free credit monitoring signup for All About Cookies review

 Signing up for Experian was similar to signing up for many other credit monitoring services.
-We had to input our social security number (SSN) and provide basic information.
-After we were done, an error message was immediately displayed, telling us nothing had gone through and that our order had been canceled.
+We had to input our Social Security number (SSN) and provide basic information.

 We were able to explore a few other areas.
 The Money section monitored our accounts and gave us practical advice, while the Protection section mostly wanted us to upgrade to the identity theft protection service.